-In line with the Delegated Disclosure Act, for the calculation of the turnover quota, the Group considered the following values:
+In line with the Disclosure Delegated Act, for the calculation of the turnover quota, the Group considered the following values:

-denominator: net turnover from the provision of services after deduction of sales discounts and value added taxes directly related to turnover.
+- denominator: net turnover from the provision of services after deduction of sales discounts and value added taxes directly related to turnover.
 In order to avoid any possible double counting, intercompany items have been eliminated and do not contribute to the determination of the KPI.
-Consequently, the denominator (Euro 1,891,114 thousand) of the KPI corresponds to the item "Revenues" presented in note 5 - Revenues of the Group's consolidated financial statements - and is in line with the provisions of IAS 1, par.
-82(a);)

-• numerator: the share of net turnover (considered for the calculation of the denominator) associated with eligible and aligned activities.
-For this assessment, the approach adopted was to identify all legal entities included in the scope of consolidation and generating turnover related to eligible and aligned economic activities.

-In this context, it should be noted that for the calculation of the KPI numerator, the Group has only taken into account the net turnover associated with the companies that carry out activity 8.1 - Data processing, hosting and related activities - and not also with the activities that are eligible for the climate change objective (8.2 - Programming, IT consultancy and related activities), as they are not considered as "enabling" by the Regulation.
-With regard to the latter activity, it should be noted that although it is not an "enabling" activity for the purpose of adapting to climate change, the Group has decided to calculate the share of turnover associated with it in any case.

-KPI EVALUATION TURNOVER GENERATED BY NOT ENABLING GROUP ACTIVITIES

-Activity Turnover (€ thousand) Share of Turnover (%) 8.2 Programming, IT consultancy and related activities 634,996 33.6%

-Finally, it should be noted that, since it is not possible to derive the figures relating to the above activities in a timely manner, it has been decided to use estimates based on the characteristics of the business and the expertise of the management in order to calculate the numerator.

-Capex
+Consequently, the denominator (Euro 2,117,983 thousand) of the KPI corresponds to the item "Revenues" presented in note 5 Revenues of the Group's consolidated financial statements and is in line with the provisions of IAS 1, par.
+82(a); - numerator of eligible activities: the share of net turnover (taken into account for the calculation of the denominator) associated with eligible activities.
+For this assessment, the approach taken was to identify all legal entities, included in the scope of consolidation, generating turnover associated with eligible economic activities.
+In this regard, it is specified that for the calculation of the numerator of the KPI, the Group considered only the net turnover associated with the companies performing Activity 8.1 Data Processing, Hosting and Related Activities (Climate Change Mitigation Objective), Activity 4.1 Provision of Data-Based IT/OT Solutions (Circular Economy Objective) and Activity 4.1 Provision of Data-Based IT/OT Solutions for Loss Reduction (Sustainable Use and Protection of Water and Marine Resources Objective); - numerator of aligned activities: the share of net turnover (considered for the calculation of the denominator) associated with aligned activities is € 0 because the company (or its suppliers, where applicable) for activity 8.1 Data processing, hosting and related activities (climate change mitigation objective) does not meet the technical screening criteria and minimum safeguards and for activity 4.1 Provision of data-driven IT/OT solutions (circular economy objective) and for activity 4.1 Provision of data-driven IT/OT solutions for loss reduction (sustainable use and protection of water and marine resources objective) the alignment analysis was not carried out as non-financial companies for the year 2023 (publication year 2024) only have to report the share of Turnover deemed eligible for the four non-climate objectives.

+In conclusion, it is specified that for the calculation of the permissible numerator, the company derived the relative numerators on the basis of each subsidiary's contribution to the aforementioned activities.

+CapEx

-For the calculation of the denominator of the CapEx ratio, the Group has taken into account the additions to property, plant and equipment (development and restructuring of corporate assets), intangible assets (patents, software and capitalised research and development costs) and right of use assets (RoU) during the period under review.
-The approach used to extract the above figures required a detailed analysis of the management reports showing the investments made during the year by all the companies included in the consolidation.
+For the calculation of the denominator of the CapEx KPI, the Group considered the increases incurred in the reporting period relating to tangible assets (development and restructuring of business operations), intangible assets (patents, software and capitalised research and development costs) and fixed assets for right of use (long-term leasing).
+The approach used to extract the above figures involved an analysis of the accounting data, showing the investments made during the year by all companies within the scope of consolidation.
 In line with the Disclosure Delegated Act, the Group considered the following values for the calculation of the CapEx share: